Yes, seriously, there are women who are making money right now selling their breast milk!

 Also, more women are buying breast milk online instead of visiting milk banks.
 This is because it is a more immediate process and you can get breast milk more quickly this way.

-In addition, free milk banks offer priority to sickly babies and premature babies, therefore it can be difficult to get hold of and there is a shortage of it in these banks.
+In addition, free milk banks offer priority to sickly and premature babies – as they should do – but this means that it can be difficult to get hold of and these banks only have limited storage capacity.

 If you’re interested in donating milk to milk banks they are always needing more.